ihonen/Qt-OpenGL-Template/README.md

 # About

 This template is an example as to how to build a Qt GUI around a view that is renderer with OpenGL.
+The example is based on ["Hello Triangle" from Learn OpenGL](https://learnopengl.com/Getting-started/Hello-Triangle).

 ![](screenshot.png)

-There are many similar examples out there, but they tend to mix business logic with the GUI logic.
-I don't think that is the proper way to do things.
-The core application should be as independent of the UI as possible.
-To that end, the source code in this example is clearly split in two parts:
+There are many similar examples out there, but it seems to me that most of them don't properly separate **application** code from **UI** code.
+Generally speaking, the business logic of an application should not depend on the framework used to implement the application's user interface.
+To that end, this example clearly separates the two:

 - `Source/Gui` contains **Qt-dependent UI layer code** and is **written in C++**
 - `Source/Renderer` contains **OpenGL-dependent application layer code** and is **written in C**

-In other words, `Renderer` does not depend on `Gui` and therefore Qt in any way.
-We simply use implement `Gui` with Qt as our framework of choice.
-We could just as well use any other GUI framework if we wanted to.
+In other words, the OpenGL-based `Renderer` is independent of the Qt-based `Gui`.

 This example uses GL3W to load OpenGL functions.